Won't go to school?

 Going to school can be difficult for anyone.
-Some young people love education and are delighted to get back after the summer holidays, but some can dread it.
-When it comes to changing school or moving on a stage some will be looking forward to the change, the new challenges and the new opportunities to make friends.
-Others, however, will be finding it hard to see anything positive to look forward to about the change.
+Some young people love education and are delighted to be there, but some can dread it.
+When it comes to changing school or moving on a stage some will be looking forward to the changes and the new opportunities to make friends.
+Others, however, will be finding it hard to see anything positive to look forward to.
 If your son or daughter seems to be struggling to get through it, don’t panic, there are things that can be done to support them.

 Make a plan and try to stick to it.
 Have a member of staff meet them and explain what is going to happen.
 For younger children, the staff member can hold their hand, encourage them to come and do a job with them, take them into the building.
 Your child doesn’t have to get over the initial ‘hump’ of anxiety on their own and you don’t have to feel like you are just abandoning them and walking away.
 For older kids having someone come and speak to them can be reassuring and makes the transition easier by changing the focus.